 The way the hijab is worn by women in the Arab world is not significantly different from the style in most other regions.
 Traditionally, the headscarf completely covers a woman's hair and neck, as well as the upper chest.
 There are many different styles of hijab, however, even with in the Arab world.
 Some women choose to wear a headscarf in which most of the material is behind the head, and, in some cases, may even be tied up or gathered at the nape of the neck.
 Other Arab hijab styles include letting the scarf fall evenly on both sides of the face or gathering it from one side to wrap around the front of the neck.

-The Arabian Peninsula, recognized as the birth place of Islam, is often mistakenly assumed to be the birthplace of hijab.
-In fact, the act of veiling was adopted from women in the Persian and Byzantine empires during the spread of Islam.
+The Arabian Peninsula, widely recognized as the birth place of Islam, is often mistakenly assumed to be the birthplace of hijab.
+In fact, the act of veiling is more commonly believed to have originated with women in the Persian and Byzantine empires during the spread of Islam.
 Traditional Islamic dress occurs throughout the world, but Arab hijab refers to the dress or head-coverings of women who reside in countries on the Arabia Peninsula, such as Saudi Arabia, Oman, Yemen, and Kuwait.

 The Quran does not specifically state that women must wear traditional dress and uses the word "hijab" to refer to a privacy curtain between Muhammed and his wives.
 The interpretation of hijab as a dress code or head covering within Islam only occurs in Islamic fiqh, or jurisprudence, and hadith, which is a collection of traditions that have been recorded to provide guidance to Muslims.